mozilla/elasticutils/docs/searching.rst

 S can be sliced to return the results you want
 ----------------------------------------------

-By default ElasticSearch gives you the first 10 results.
+By default Elasticsearch gives you the first 10 results.

 If you want something different than that, :py:class:`elasticutils.S` supports slicing allowing you to get back the specific results you're